oracle-livelabs/apex/online-book-store-app/7-create-shop-cart/7-create-shop-cart.md

 17. Click **Save**.

 ## Task 3: Implement Page Interactions

 In this task, you create buttons for removing items from the cart and proceeding to checkout.
 Next, you add computations to dynamically calculate the total number of books and the grand total price.
-Lastle, you set up processes to handle cart operations, such as removing items and clearing the cart.
+Lastly, you set up processes to handle cart operations, such as removing items and clearing the cart.

 1. Right-click **P17\_NO\_OF\_BOOKS** and select **Create Computation**.